Tibboh17/CS/Data Structure/(Queue) 01. What is Queue?.md

 # Queue
-- A linear data structure
+- A linear data structure.
-- FIFO (First In First Out)
+- FIFO (First In First Out).

 # Concepts of Queue
 - **Front**